 You want the Tesla of pickleball machines:

-this has the most advanced tech I've seen, with software updates that keep improving its performance.
+this has the most advanced tech I've seen (along with the Titan ACE), with software updates that keep improving its performance.

-the price won't suit everyone, but if you have the budget, this is well worth the investment.
+if you have the budget, this is well worth the investment and cheaper than rivals like the Titan ACE, Spinshot, and SIMON X.

 Pass if: